zahrabytes/Maze-Generation-Algo/README.md

 ## Introduction

 Welcome! this C++ program provides a maze generation and solving experience using three algorithms: Prim's and Kruskal's for maze generation and Dijkstra's for maze solving.
 The mazes are visualized using Unicode characters, creating an interactive and visually appealing environment.
+This project was developed by [Sala Tran-Huu](https://github.com/stranhuu) and [Zahra Bukhari](https://github.com/zahrabytes)

 # Maze Generation Algorithms